vivekcoh/scripts/python/protectIsilon/README.md

                    -s myisilon
 ```

-## Parameters
+## Authentication Parameters

-* -v, --vip: DNS or IP of the Cohesity cluster to connect to
+* -v, --vip: (optional) DNS or IP of the Cohesity cluster to connect to (default is helios.cohesity.com)
-* -u, --username: username to authenticate to Cohesity cluster
+* -u, --username: (optional) username to authenticate to Cohesity cluster (default is helios)
-* -d, --domain: (optional) domain of username, defaults to local
+* -d, --domain: (optional) domain of username (defaults to local)
+* -t, --tenant: (optional) multi-tenancy tenant name
 * -k, --useApiKey: (optional) use API key for authentication
 * -pwd, --password: (optional) password or API key
+* -np, --noprompt: (optional) do not prompt for password
+* -mcm, --mcm: (optional) connect through MCM
+* -c, --clustername: (optional) helios/mcm cluster to connect to
+* -m, --mfacode: (optional) MFA code for authentication
+* -em --emailmfacode: (optional) send MFA code via email

+## Other Parameters

+* -j, --jobname: name of the job to add the server to
 * -s, --sourcename: name of registered Isilon to protect
 * -z, --zonename: (optional) protect specific zones (repeat for multiple zones)
 * -n, --volumename: (optional) protect specific volumes(repeat for multiple volumes)